Applying and Managing View Filters

 Note A Filter Expression such as

-Creating View Filters from the Details Window
+Creating View Filters from the Details Tool Window

 Managing View Filters as Shared Items

-In addition, you can share your Filter Expression items through a user feed that you configure in the Message Analyzer Sharing Infrastructure.
+You can share your Filter Expression items through a user feed that you configure in the Message Analyzer Sharing Infrastructure.
 You can create your own feed from the Settings tab on the Message Analyzer Start Page and it will appear on the Downloads page.
 Thereafter, you can update existing Filter Expression items or add others and make them available to team members or other users through the configured feed, where they can view, synchronize, and download them from the Downloads or Settings tabs.
 However, the synchronization aspect of the publishing feature on user feeds requires some manual configuration at this time to enable updates, as described in Manual Item Update Synchronization.

-Message Analyzer also has a default subscriber feed on the Start Page that enables you to download View Filter item collections from a Microsoft web service and to synchronize with item collection updates that are periodically pushed out by the service, as useful View Filter items are developed at Microsoft for the community of Message Analyzer users.
-To receive these updates that will appear in the Message Analyzer category of your local View Filter Library, you must set the Filters collection to the auto-sync state on the Message Analyzer Start Page.
+Message Analyzer also has a default subscriber feed on the Start Page that enables you to download Filter item collections from a Microsoft web service and to synchronize with item collection updates that are periodically pushed out by the service, as useful Filter items are developed at Microsoft for the community of Message Analyzer users.
+To receive these updates that will appear in the Message Analyzer category of your local View Filter Library, you must set the Message Analyzer Filters collection to the auto-sync state on the Message Analyzer Start Page.
 At any time, you can perform a download of an auto-synced collection from the Settings tab on the Start Page.

 To learn more about applying View Filters, see Filtering Message Data.